Barr: DOJ yet to find widespread voter fraud that could have changed 2020 election

 Attorney General William Barr said Tuesday that the Justice Department has not uncovered evidence of widespread voter fraud that could change the outcome of the 2020 presidential election, despite claims by President Trump and his campaign’s legal team.

-Barr, during an interview with The Associated Press Tuesday, said that U.S. attorneys and FBI officials have been working to follow up on specific complaints and information they have received, but have uncovered no evidence that would change the outcome of the election.
+Barr, during an interview with The Associated Press Tuesday, said that U.S. attorneys and FBI officials have been working to follow up on specific complaints and information they have received, but have not uncovered enough evidence that would change the outcome of the election.

 TRUMP CAMPAIGN FILES LAWSUIT IN WISCONSIN, ALLEGES 'ABUSE' OF ABSENTEE VOTING SYSTEM